llvm/clangd-www/guides/system-headers.md

 I[17:11:57.206] internal (cc1) args are: -cc1 ...
 ```

+Note that `--check` is only available starting from clangd-12.
+For earlier
+versions you can open the file in your editor and access clangd logs through
+your LSP plugin.

 If you are seeing a log line containing `Generic fallback command is` instead of
 the one above, it means clangd is not able to pick your compile commands.
 If you
 don't have any